Vlada Jovanović: Coaching career

 Jovanović started his coaching career in 1997.
 He was a coach of youth teams of Borac Čačak, Zemun and Partizan Belgrade.
 In 2005, he was added to the Partizan coaching staff as the first assistant coach to head coach Duško Vujošević.
 During his tenure as the Partizan assistant coach, he won five Serbian Championships (2006, 2007, 2008, 2009, and 2010), four Adriatic League titles (2007, 2008, 2009 and 2010), and three National Cup titles (2008, 2009, and 2010).

 On 28 June 2010, the Partizan managing board promoted him to the club's head coach.
 In his first season as head coach Jovanović won Serbian Championship title, Radivoj Korać Cup and NLB League trophy.
 In his second season as head coach Jovanović won the Serbian Championship title and Radivoj Korać Cup.
 After winning Serbian Championship, he didn't renew his contract with Partizan Belgrade and signed with Donetsk as the new head coach.

 In August 2018, Jovanović joined a coaching staff of the Russian team Lokomotiv Kuban.
 He got fired in March 2019.

+Mega Basket (2020–22)

 On 1 June 2020, Jovanović became a head coach for Mega Bemax of the ABA League and the Basketball League of Serbia.
 He left the club in June 2022.

+Budućnost (2022–23)

 On 13 July 2022, Budućnost hired Jovanović as their new head coach.

+Spartak Subotica (2023–present)

+In November 2023, Jovanović was named the head coach of Spartak Subotica.
+During the 2023–24 season, won the ABA League Second Division with the club.
+In January 2025, he extended his contract with the club for five more seasons.
+In 2024–25 season, Spartak made the finals of the Serbian League Playoff, where they lost to Partizan Belgrade with 2–0.